graphcore/examples/applications/tensorflow2/unet/README.md

 When the model fits, the Grouped schedule gives much better throughput than the Interleaved schedule.

 ### 7. Internal exchange optimisation target
 To further reduce the memory usage, we can also change the `internalExchangeOptimisationTarget` from default `cycles` to `memory`.
 "Exchange" refers to the communication phase between IPUs, which is pre-planned by the compiler during graph compilation.
 We can influence the planning of exchanges to optimise for memory and/or throughput.
-More details can be found in the list of [Engine creation options](https://docs.graphcore.ai/projects/poplar-api/en/latest/poplar_api.html?highlight=internalExchangeOptimisationTarget#_CPPv4N6poplar6EngineE).
+More details can be found in the list of [Engine creation options: Optimisations](https://docs.graphcore.ai/projects/poplar-api/en/latest/poplar/execution/Engine.html#_CPPv4N6poplar6EngineE).
 When a model can fit on IPUs, the `cycles` can achieve better speed than the `memory` and `balanced` options.

 ### 8. Use the `ipu.keras` Dropout instead of the `tf.keras` Dropout
-We use [the `ipu.keras.layers.Dropout` layer](https://docs.graphcore.ai/projects/tensorflow-user-guide/en/latest/api.html#tensorflow.python.ipu.keras.layers.Dropout), rather than the one native to `tf.keras`.
+We use [the `ipu.keras.layers.Dropout` layer](https://docs.graphcore.ai/projects/tensorflow-user-guide/en/latest/tensorflow/api.html#tensorflow.python.ipu.keras.layers.Dropout), rather than the one native to `tf.keras`.
 Our custom dropout is designed to use less memory by not storing the dropout mask between forward and backward passes.

 ### 9. Fine grained control of the Poplar options for each pipeline stage
 We can control each pipeline stage using `forward_propagation_stages_poplar_options` and `backward_propagation_stages_poplar_options`.
 Looking at the memory report from profiling, for the stages that do not fit on the IPU, we can try to change the available memory proportion on that stage like in the `get_pipeline_stage_options` in `utils.py`.
 More details about this option can be found in [Profiling](https://docs.graphcore.ai/projects/tf-model-parallelism/en/latest/pipelining.html?highlight=forward_propagation_stages_poplar_options#profiling).